aoneahsan/code-craft-studio/CONTRIBUTING.md

-# Contributing to QRCode Studio
+# Contributing to Code Craft Studio

-First off, thank you for considering contributing to QRCode Studio!
-It's people like you that make QRCode Studio such a great tool.
+First off, thank you for considering contributing to Code Craft Studio!
+It's people like you that make Code Craft Studio such a great tool.

 ## Code of Conduct